Lunar: Eternal Blue: Gameplay

 Lunar: Eternal Blue is a traditional role-playing video game featuring two-dimensional character sprites and backgrounds.
 The game is presented from a top-down perspective with players moving the characters across numerous fantasy environments while completing story-based scenarios and battling enemy monsters.
 Basic game function remains similar to Lunar: The Silver Star, with story segments being presented as both on-screen text and animated cutscenes.
 Players advance the story by taking part in quests and interacting with non-player characters, which engages them in the story as well as moves the narrative forward.

 Battles in Eternal Blue occur randomly in dungeons and hostile areas.
 Players defeat enemies using standard attacks or magic, with combat ending when all enemies are defeated.
 Characters must move close to their target or use ranged attacks.
 The battle system, enhanced from The Silver Star, allows pre-positioning of characters and features improved AI.
 Characters gain experience points from battles, leveling up to face stronger foes.
 After combat, "magic points" are awarded to enhance magical attacks and unlock new skills.
 Progress can be saved to the Sega CD's internal RAM or a separate RAM cartridge, requiring magic experience points in the North American version.

 Plot

 Characters

-The character of Lunar; Eternal Blue were designed by artist and Lunar veteran Toshiyuki Kubooka.
+The characters of Lunar: Eternal Blue were designed by artist and Lunar veteran Toshiyuki Kubooka.